Complete guide to Ella, Sri Lanka. How to get here, where to stay, what to see and where to eat

 Tea plantations around Ella

-There are also many tea plantations around Ella that are definitely worth a visit.
-Some of the most famous include the Halpewatte Tea Factory, which is just 6 km from Ella.
-You have the choice of taking a tour of the factory or the tea plantations, for which you will pay around €10.
+There are also many tea plantations in the vicinity of Ella that are definitely worth visiting.
+One of the most famous is Halpewatte Tea Factory, which is only 6 km from Ella.
+You can choose between a factory tour or a tea plantation tour, which costs around €10.

-Also very popular is Lipton’s Seat, where the famous Lipton tea is produced.
-From Ella you can get here in 1 hour by car, 1,5 hours by motorbike or 2 hours by train.
+Lipton’s Seat, where the famous Lipton tea is produced, is also very popular.
+From Elly, you can get here in 1 hour by car, 1.5 hours by motorbike, or 2 hours by train.
 If you also want to visit the Lipton tea factory, keep in mind that it is closed on Mondays.

 After touring the tea plantations and factories, you can buy tea or even taste them on the spot.